Plans for reopening Truro following the first lockdown

 The Totally Truro BID Board Members endorsed the plan for the City Centre which is based on creating the best environment for customers to return to the high street, whilst ensuring the Government’s 2 metre social distancing guidelines can be followed.

 The plan includes temporary pedestrianisation in part of the city centre to enable shoppers to queue for shops appropriately along with to ‘keep left’ system on all streets for pedestrians.
 The keep left system will help keep the movement flowing as well as helping to maintain requirements for social distancing.

-Truro BID, along with Truro City Council and Visit Truro, are monitoring the temporary measures and liaising with businesses to understand what is working well and what may need to be adjusted.
+The Truro Partnership (Truro BID, along with Truro City Council and Visit Truro) monitored the temporary measures and liaisese with businesses to understand what is worked well and what may need to be adjusted.

 Temporary pedestrianisation of Boscawen Street, 11am – 3pm on Monday to Saturday, along with Pydar St, High Cross, King St, St Nicholas St, Lower Lemon St, Duke St and part of Quay St.

-All the other City Centre streets will remain open to vehicles as usual.
+All the other City Centre streets open to vehicles as usual.